igordanchenko/react-photo-album/docs/documentation.md

 implementing this approach (the component is currently exported as `UnstableSSR`).
 The downside of this approach is the overhead in SSR-generated markup and the hydration of multiple photo album instances on the client (which may be a reasonable compromise if zero CLS is a must-have requirement).
+You can find a live demo in the [Zero CLS SSR](/examples/zero-cls-ssr) example.

 ```tsx
 import { RowsPhotoAlbum } from "react-photo-album";